kaesaecracker/cccb-tanks/README.md

 - [ ] destructible walls (shoot each led individually)
 - [ ] collectible power ups
 - [ ] dual screen gameplay (player-specific info on own screen)

+### ToDos
+- Dockerfile currently leaves source code, devDependencies and node_modules in final container.
+  Should be split into one container for building and one for running the app.